Presentation

 Curriculum level

 The standard requires students to use language to communicate information and express and justify ideas and opinions.
-Whilst students are free to use all language they have at their disposal, a level 2 task cannot expect students to use language beyond that required to achieve the standard.
-To achieve the standard, within the texts, there needs to be evidence of each of the above.
+Whilst students are free to use all language they have at their disposal, a Level 2 task cannot expect students to use language beyond that required to achieve the standard.
+To achieve the standard there needs to be evidence of each of the above within the texts.

 Assessing the collection of evidence

-The grade will be awarded for the pieces of writing assessed as a whole, i.e. each piece will not be assessed individually; rather, the grade will be derived from the overall quality of the work.
+The grade will be awarded for the pieces of writing assessed as a whole, i.e. each piece will not be assessed individually.
+The grade will be derived from the overall quality of the work.
 Students must show that they are working consciously and reasonably consistently at the level, rather than accidentally and occasionally.

 Incorrect language/inconsistencies will only affect a grade if they hinder communication.
-Whilst inconsistencies that do not affect communication will not affect the grade, for Excellence, there needs to be sufficient language, outside the language with errors, that contributes to the criteria of capable selection and successful use of language.
+Whilst inconsistencies that do not affect communication will not affect the grade, for Excellence there needs to be sufficient language, outside the language with errors, that contributes to the requirement for capable selection and successful use of language.

 Word limits